OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods: Discussion

 As a large-scale, multi-structural dataset, OpenEM can substantially advance the application of deep learning in electromagnetic studies.
 Networks trained on OpenEM outperform those trained on random resistivity models or simple half-space models, as geological structures are inherently diverse and variable.
 OpenEM’s nine major structural model types cover the majority of geological scenarios from simple to complex, allowing networks trained on OpenEM to achieve more accurate and satisfactory results.

 The resistivity range of OpenEM spans from 1 to 2000 Ω·m, encompassing most geological scenarios.
 In some formations, however, resistivity can exceed 2000 Ω·m, as observed in certain granites and basalts.
 Nevertheless, electromagnetic methods exhibit limited sensitivity and low resolution in such high-resistivity environments.
 Therefore, we set 2000 Ω·m as the upper resistivity limit.
+For requirements beyond this range, the provided 3D model generator enables customized model construction, allowing user-defined extensions to the overall model dataset.

-Three-dimensional forward modeling in electromagnetic methods is computationally intensive, which constrains the development of deep learning approaches for 3D applications.
-So, we developed a deep learning model for OpenEM that enables fast forward modeling and achieves reliable results with a relative error of less than 5\%.
+3D forward modeling in electromagnetic methods is computationally intensive, which constrains the development of deep learning approaches for 3D applications.
+By employing the method developed by \cite{wang2026rapid}, reliable forward modeling can be achieved within a 5\% relative error.
 This margin of error is acceptable, as the uncertainty in measured field data is generally much higher than that introduced by forward modeling.

-The current forward modeling simulator was specifically developed for the widely used AeroTEM IV system.
-Consequently, when applied to other systems, such as VTEM, the network may show a certain degree of incompatibility.
-This issue can be mitigated through small-scale transfer learning, as the network has already captured the fundamental patterns of forward responses.
-Compared with large-scale training, such transfer learning demands substantially fewer computational resources.